-The implementation objective(s) addresses a key step or steps in the implementation process that your advocacy campaign can achieve.
-Your objective will set the direction for both your political map and overall implementation campaign plan.
+The policy objective(s) addresses a gap or weakness in the existing road safety policy environment and provides an evidence-based solution that your advocacy campaign can achieve.
+Your objective will set the direction for both your political map and overall campaign plan.